Yushi Tanaka

-Yushi Tanaka (田中湧士, Tanaka Yūshi) is a Japanese badminton player and a member of the Japan national team.
-A graduate of Nihon University, Tanaka has represented the NTT East Badminton Team since April 2022.
-He has won two Super 300 titles: the Orléans Masters and the U.S. Open.
-He achieved a career-high world ranking of No. 19 on 24 June 2025.
+Yushi Tanaka (田中 湧士, Tanaka Yūshi) is a Japanese badminton player who competes in the men's singles event.
+He achieved a career-high world ranking of No. 18.
+Hailing from Kikuchi, Kumamoto, he is a member of the Japan national team and plays for the NTT East Badminton Team since graduating from Nihon University in April 2022.
+In 2024, Tanaka won his first BWF World Tour title at the Super 300 Orléans Masters.
+He subsequently won two additional Super 300 titles, the 2024 U.S. Open and the 2026 Swiss Open, and finished as the runner-up at the 2025 Australian Open (Super 500).
+Representing Japan, Tanaka was part of the squad that won the country's first men's team gold medal at the 2026 Asia Team Championships.
+Domestically, he is a two-time men's singles champion at the All Japan Championships, winning the title in 2021 and 2024.

 Career

-2020: First international title and senior debut
+2020–2021: International debut and first titles

 Tanaka made his senior international debut in 2020 and was selected for the Japanese national team for the first time, notably without having competed on the international junior circuit.
-He won his first international title at the Peru Future Series and finished as the runner-up at the Jamaica International, facing compatriot Takuma Obayashi in both finals.
+That year, he won his first international title at the Peru Future Series and finished as the runner-up at the Jamaica International, facing compatriot Takuma Obayashi in both finals.
+Although the COVID-19 pandemic curtailed his 2021 international season, Tanaka won his first All Japan Championships title.

-2021: First All Japan Championship title

-With his international season largely curtailed by the COVID-19 pandemic, Tanaka's primary achievement was winning his first All Japan Championships title.
 In the final, he defeated pre-tournament favorite Kodai Naraoka.